Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 - Do Bears Make Good Pets?
 Everything You Need to Know!

-- 12 Canada Bear Attack Statistics & Facts to Know in 2022: How Many Attacks Happen Every Year?
+- 12 Canada Bear Attack Statistics & Facts to Know: How Many Attacks Happen Every Year?

 The number of how many people die from bear attacks is actually very small.
 However, the number of bear attacks are starting to rise as the bear and human populations continue to grow and encroach onto each other’s habitats and communities.
 Statistics also show that dog owners are more likely to experience a bear attack.